 What’s next for Muddy Bites?

-Having a good partner in ShipBob means if we want someday, we could even use ShipBob’s blended fulfillment approach, having them fulfill orders overseas for us — for example, in their European fulfillment centers — to take a leg off the journey in global expansion.
+Having a good partner in ShipBob means if we want someday, we could even use ShipBob’s blended fulfilment approach, having them fulfil orders overseas for us — for example, in their European fulfilment centres — to take a leg off the journey in global expansion.